Excursion to Antequera, discover El Torcal in one day

 During your visit through Antequera you will find many streets which have a stately architecture.
 Mansions built by the aristocracy who settled in this location in the centre of Andalusia and who owned lands and large textile companies.
 A fantastic blend of urban and religious design.

-For this reason you cannot miss the church of Los Remedios located on the main road, on Estepa street.
+For this reason you cannot miss the Iglesia de Los Remedios located on the main road, on Estepa street.
 This is the resting place of Blessed Maria Alonso.
 Legend has it that if you make a question and knock on the coffin three times, she will answer; if the answer is yes you’ll hear one knock, if the answer is no, you’ll hear two knocks.

 It will not be difficult to move around Antequera because it is not very big and all the monuments are near each other.
 Everywhere you look you will see the perfect place to take a picture.
 But undoubtedly the most beautiful city space is at the top.
 Don’t miss a thing because we are going up to the Collegiate Church of Santa Maria Maggiore and the Portichuelo.